programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 When working with a complex set of text data like an e-mail corpus however, it’s likely that your message data will be part of data formatted as comma separated values (*csv data*) or in another loosely-structured or unstructured format.
 An ethnographer may collect their findings within a spreadsheet, or perhaps in a large document with headings or labels.

-Programming Historian hosts a number of lessons that explore data structuring and cleaning processing, including using <a href=”https://programminghistorian.org/lessons/cleaning-data-with-openrefine”>OpenRefine</a>: a free, open-source “power tool” for cleaning data.
+Programming Historian hosts a number of lessons that explore data structuring and cleaning processing, including using [OpenRefine](https://programminghistorian.org/lessons/cleaning-data-with-openrefine "Another lesson on Programming Historian called Cleaning Data with OpenRefine"): a free, open-source “power tool” for cleaning data.

 In this example, we’ll explore using the email and os modules (included in the standard Python libraries) and pandas library (a popular add-on toolkit) to load e-mail data and metadata into a data structure called a *DataFrame*.